tamontealegrep/MarketplaceCondition/README.md

 Number of inavlid values on available_quantity: 0
 ```
 --------
-The 'initial_quantity', 'sold_quantity' and 'available_quantity' columns require no further processing.
+The `initial_quantity`, `sold_quantity` and `available_quantity` columns require no further processing.

 ## 2.11 Listing control columns
+This group includes the columns related to the listing.
 ```python
 listing_control_columns =["status", "buying_mode", "listing_type_id", "automatic_relist"]
 ```
-Analyze the value counts of column 'status' to gain insights into its distribution and frequency of occurrence.
+Analyze the value counts of column `status` to gain insights into its distribution and frequency of occurrence.

 --------
 ```python